tinitiateprime/python/python-core-language/python-functions/python_functions.md

 # Calling the function with input parameters
 Add2Nums(1,2)  # These are the input parameters Add2Nums(10,20)
 # OUTPUT:
 # Sum of 1 and 2 is 3
 # Sum of 10 and 20 is 30
 ```
-### Python Functions with loop and conditional statements
+### Functions with loop and conditional statements
 * Calling a function with loop and conditional statements as parameters
 ```python
 # Example 1: